LebJe/LFSPointers/README.md

 # LFSPointers

-A tool that allows you to convert a directory of large files to Git LFS pointers.
+A command line tool that allows you to convert a directory of large files to Git LFS pointers.

 ## Prerequisites
 ### [Git](https://git-scm.com)